 Compuserve’s sale in 1998

 But by 1997, Compuserve was having trouble making money.
 So in 1997, H&R Block put the division up for sale, but it wanted the right deal.
 One offer was too highly leveraged.
 AOL made an offer but it was too stock-heavy, and H&R Block wanted a higher quality stock.
+AOL in 1998 was a big deal, but it was clear even then that dialup Internet’s days were limited.
 Then along came Worldcom.